What Is Eczema?

 If you suffer from severe allergies that do not seem to be responding to medication, then an allergist might suggest allergen immunotherapy, or “allergy shots” that contain small amounts of the substances that you are allergic to, to help build immunity to your allergen triggers so that you experience fewer flare-ups.

 How to cure eczema permanently?
-Well, this may not be possible for now as there is no known cure for eczema, but you can certainly manage your condition better with these treatments and remedies.
+Currently, there is no definitive cure for eczema, but you can significantly improve and manage your condition effectively with the right combination of treatments and remedies.

 Natural treatments can be used together with eczema medications to better manage your condition.
 Natural products, including aloe vera gel, olive oil, coconut oil, apple cider vinegar, or even Zinda Tilismath, an ancient herbal medicine, can help soothe cracked, damaged skin.
 These products can help fight inflammation and harmful bacteria to relieve pain and prevent infections.
 Although they cannot cure eczema permanently, they can help better manage your symptoms and prevent flare-ups.